- Coronavirus | Belgian measures for businesses

 Kris De SchutterPartner Attorney at law

-Kris De Schutter is a partner in our office in Brussels and member of Loyens & Loeff’s Employment & Benefits Practice Group.
-He has extensive experience in alternative (flexible) remuneration, restructuring and change processes.T: +32 2 700 10 13 E: firstname.lastname@example.org
+Kris De Schutter is partner in and chairman of the Employment & Benefits practice group in Belgium.
+He has over 18 years all-round experience in collective and individual employment law, with a particular focus on transformation, especially from a holistic view linked to alternative (flexible) remuneration, restructurings and change processes.T: +32 2 700 10 13 E: firstname.lastname@example.org

 Marc VermylenManaging Partner Belgium Attorney at Law

-Marc Vermylen is managing partner of Loyens & Loeff Belgium and heads the Banking & Finance Practice Group in Brussels.
+Marc Vermylen is Managing Partner of Loyens & Loeff Brussels.
+He is a member of Loyens & Loeff’s Banking & Finance Practice Group and heads the global Projects Team at Loyens & Loeff.
 He is recognised worldwide as an expert and influential lawyer in banking law and finance law.T: +32 2 743 43 15 M: +32 475 52 31 66 E: email@example.com

 Koen PanisPartner Attorney at law

 Koen Panis is a partner in our Brussels office where he is a member of the Banking & Finance Practice Group, the Energy Team and the Real Estate Team.
 He specialises in international and local finance transactions.T: +32 2 773 23 90 M: +32 497 53 38 36 E: firstname.lastname@example.org